w3c/wot-discovery/proposals/geolocation.md

 Negative numbers indicate locations below the surface.
 This should be relative to the "natural" surface before man-made excavations.
 For example, a location in a basement should have a negative depth.
+Elevations may also be negative, in which case the reference is to a point below mean sea level.

 If an elevation is also given, then the depth is relative to that elevation instead of the surface.

+*Note:* OGC GeoPose uses "height" but this is relative to a frame, and it's not clear if that frame is at sealevel or at surface level.
+In the future, if we can resolve this, we may update one of "elevation" or "depth" to "height".

 #### Orientation
 Both